judapies/Homeware/README.md

 # Homeware
-This API create an integration between hardware devices like ESP8266 or Arduino and the Google Assitant using Firebase for the backend.
+This API creates an integration between hardware devices like ESP8266 or Arduino and the Google Assitant using Firebase for the backend.

 <img alt="Super Grover" src="https://github.com/kikeelectronico/homeware/raw/master/images/cloud.png" />

+Homeware is not finished yet.

 ## Supported Devices